rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 # Why is it not Worth More?

 > If Bitcoin is true, then
+> it should be worth more.
-> its value should be far greater,
+> Its value should be far greater,
 > equal to the total amount of
 > wealth on earth.
-> The price of Bitcoin should be far higher.

 To any such criticism, one must ask,
  *what should the price of Bitcoin be?*